 C-Shift Supervisor Scott Clemmo has worked for various EMS agencies throughout his career and was hired full time with SCEMS in 2008.
 He has risen through the ranks at SCEMS to his current position as C-shift Supervisor where he is responsible for the daily operations of C-Shift as well as fleet maintenance.

-Training Officer Angela Magill has worked for various EMS agencies throughout her career and was hired full time with SCEMS in 2008.
-She was hired into her current position of Training Officer in 2011.
-She is responsible for all aspects of training and Quality Assurance.
+Training Officer Marcus Mccarson has worked for various EMS agencies throughout his career and was hired full time with SCEMS in 2017.
+He is responsible for all aspects of training and Quality Assurance.